fix8mt/conjure_enum/README.md

 exception: twenty
 ```
 ## Standard bit operators
 All of the standard operators are supported.
-Assignment operators return a `enum_bitset&`, non-assigment operators return a `enum_bitset`.
+Assignment operators return a `enum_bitset&`, non-assignment operators return a `enum_bitset`.

 | Operator | Description |
 | :--- | :--- |